DanielLMcGuire/Phasor/README.md

 A statically typed, compiled programming language with a hybrid stack/register-based bytecode virtual machine, *designed* for flexibility.

-Phasor has NO garbage collector, the VM instead uses RAII and our unified type system.
+Phasor has NO garbage collector, the entire toolchain our unified safe type system for RAII purposes.

 Phasor is still in beta, as I wish for a **smooth, stable experience** for the final language.
 The existing implementation still needs a vast amount of work.
 Although it's perfectly stable now, at least enough for me to prototype with.